Supplier Security Explained: Security Best Practices for Outsourced Development

 Timely fixes for defects

-It is critical to have the right framework in place to ensure that any vulnerabilities discovered in production are handled within a strictly specified timeframe.
+It is critical to have the right framework in place to ensure that high risk vulnerabilities discovered in production are handled within a strictly specified timeframe.
 This is the most important practice to have in place when working with outsourced development.
+You should also probably have a process in place to assign risk to vulnerabilities (often referred to as vulnerability triage).

 The roles and responsibilities